The Ottoman Legacy in Hungary? Baths and Food (Mostly)

-The 150-year Ottoman occupation had a modest cultural impact on Hungary, but it continues to shape everyday life in several notable ways.
+The 150-year Ottoman occupation had a modest cultural impact on Hungary, but it continues to shape everyday life in several ways.

 In Hungary, the 1526 Battle of Mohács is often viewed as the most tragic in the country’s history.
-The once-powerful Hungarian Kingdom lost its independence for centuries after the 60,000-strong Ottoman army, headed by Sultan Suleiman the Magnificent, decimated Hungarian troops on August 29th.
+The once-powerful Hungarian Kingdom lost its independence for centuries to come after the 60,000-strong Ottoman army, headed by Sultan Suleiman the Magnificent, decimated Hungarian troops on August 29th.
 Shortly afterward, the Ottoman Empire annexed much of the country.
-For the next 150 years, Hungary became the westernmost territory of an empire that was at the height of its power, extending as far as North Africa, Egypt, the Middle East, and Iraq.
+For the next 150 years, Hungary became the westernmost territory of an empire at the height of its power, extending as far as North Africa, Egypt, the Middle East, and Iraq.
 Nearly half a millennium later, one might wonder: What’s the legacy of this Ottoman period?

-With the initial Ottoman advance, Hungary descended into chaos and turned into a militarized zone.
+After Mohács, Hungary descended into chaos and turned into a militarized zone.
 It became a buffer between two major powers, the Ottomans and the Habsburg Empire, which controlled the western parts of Hungary (despite several attempts, the Ottomans never captured Vienna, the nearby Habsburg capital).
 The political and religious elite fled to Habsburg Hungary, but life for Hungarian peasants, who were tied to the land, was miserable.
 Soldiers from both sides — Ottomans and Hungarians — regularly looted, overtaxed, and robbed the villages with impunity.
 By the end of the 17th century, whole swaths of Ottoman Hungary were deserted.

 Mosques, türbes, hammams

 In an effort to revive the Ottoman legacy, the Turkish government has recently been funding restoration works of historical monuments across the former Empire, including Hungary.
-For example, Turkey has contributed money to elaborately renovate the 16th-century tomb of Gül Baba, an Ottoman dervish, whose octagonal mausoleum is perched atop Budapest.
+For example, Turkey has contributed money to grandly renovate the 16th-century tomb of Gül Baba, an Ottoman dervish, whose octagonal mausoleum is perched atop Budapest.
 They also financed excavation works in Szigetvár, a Hungarian city with many Ottoman remains and where Sultan Suleiman the Magnificent died in 1566.

 Stuffed cabbage, strudel, and a coffee please

 The Ottoman influence on food, however, has proved more enduring than its physical structures.
 Stuffed cabbage (töltött káposzta), for example, is a favorite winter dish across Hungary.
 Cabbage and meat had long been a staple food but wrapping minced meat and rice inside cabbage leaves is a 17th century novelty.
 Stuffed cabbage, and also stuffed peppers, likely originated from the dolma, a dish popular across the Middle East where they use grape leaves to hold the filling.
-Few people know that strudels also have an Ottoman Turkish ancestry: they evolved from the baklava before spreading across the Austro Hungarian Empire.
+Few people know that strudels also have an Ottoman ancestry: they evolved from the baklava before spreading across the Austro Hungarian Empire.